spiral-software/fftx/examples/fortran/README.md

 export FFTX_HOME=~/fftx_develop
 ```

-This package has been tested on CPUs in serial on Linux,
+This package has been tested on CPUs in serial on Linux and macOS
-as well as on GPUs on two different supercomputers:
+as well as on GPUs on three different supercomputers:
-CUDA on Perlmutter at NERSC, and HIP on Frontier at OLCF.
+CUDA on Perlmutter at NERSC, HIP on Frontier at OLCF,
+and SYCL on Sunspot at ALCF.
 If building on one of these supercomputers, you will need to
 follow the instructions at `$FFTX_HOME/supercomputer-README.md`
 to load the appropriate modules.